Eschatologue/CM_wiki/docs/character-creation/create-your-character.md

 Look up the damage and properties of your weapons in chapter 6.
 You add the same ability modifier you use for attacks with a weapon to your damage rolls with that weapon.

+***Spellcasting***

-***Spellcasting.*** Note both the saving throw DC for your spells and the attack bonus for attacks you make with them, using these formulas:
+:   Note both the saving throw DC for your spells and the attack bonus for attacks you make with them, using these formulas:

 <p style="text-align:center;">
 <strong>Spell save DC</strong> = 8 + spellcasting ability modifier + Proficiency Bonus